Prince0511/Multivariate-Analysis/Social Media Analysis/README.md

-Questions that I tried to answer (Hypothesis):
+📊 Hypotheses:

-How time spent on social media reveals underlying pattern on addiction?
+💻 Time spent on social media reveals underlying patterns of addiction.

-Are we able to distinguish between different people’s choices based on the time spent on app?
+🤔 Time spent on each app can distinguish between different people's choices.

-Does time spent on each app really counts towards person's being addicted?
+⌛️ Time spent on each app counts towards a person's addiction level.